Scranton Library Art Walking Tour

 Proceed into the computer area to view Artworks 2 – 4, starting on the left and proceeding clockwise around the room.

-2) Richard Tobias – Decade, 1989
+2) RICHARD TOBIAS – Decade, 1989

 Richard was born in 1952 in New York City.
 From 1972-1974 he was a student at the Philadelphia Art College in Philadelphia, Pennsylvania, United States.
 In 1973 he studied at the Whitney Museum of American Art in New York City, United States.
 In 1975 he was a student at the Pratt Institute in Brooklyn, New York.

-3 & 4) Emilio Sanchez – La Panaderia, 1973 and La Casa Nueva, 1972
+3 & 4) EMILIO SANCHEZ – La Panaderia, 1973 and La Casa Nueva, 1972

 Emilio Sanchez was born in Camagüey, Cuba in 1921.
 He began his artistic training at the Art Students League in 1944 when he moved to New York City, where he lived until he died in 1999.
 His art is well represented in private and public collections, including over thirty museums like the New York Museum of Modern Art, the Metropolitan Museum, and the Philadelphia Museum of Art.